Private, In-Home Tutoring in Folsom, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Folsom students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Folsom students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Ridley School District is careful to incorporate Common Core and Pennsylvania Department of Education standards in each aspect of their curriculum.
 Besides language arts, all other classes such as science, social studies, math, PE, health, technology education, the arts and so many more are taught to students preparing them for life and career after graduation in twelfth grade.
 High school students have many opportunities to personalize their curriculum based on both interests and career goals